Physical Education

 School-based house competitions in swimming, cross country and athletics are conducted each year to promote a sense of community and connectedness.

 In Term 1 of each year we hold our School Swimming Sports at Aquarena, Doncaster.
-The participation of Year 3-6 children is growing each year and this year we expect 320+ students in attendance.

 We also have our School Cross Country at the North Eltham Park and trail.
-All Year 3-6 children will participate in their own age group.
+All Year 3-6 children participate in their own age group.
 The top 6 in each age group and gender proceeds to the Eltham District Carnival.

 In Term 2 we have our School Athletics Carnival at Tom Kelly Athletics Track in Doncaster.
 All Year 3-6 students attend and compete in a variety of track and field events.
 They learn and train in each of the events during Phys Ed classes in the weeks preceding the carnival.
 A select few will then be selected to participate at the Eltham District Athletics Carnival.